-NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Shareholders of Manhattan Associates, Inc. (the "Company") will be held at 2300 Windy Ridge Parkway, Atlanta, Georgia 30339, at 9:00 a.m., Atlanta, Georgia time, on Thursday, May 18, 2017 (the "Annual Meeting"), to consider and act upon:
+NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Shareholders of Manhattan Associates, Inc. (the "Company," "our," "we" or "us") will be held at 2300 Windy Ridge Parkway, Atlanta, Georgia 30339, at 9:00 a.m., Atlanta, Georgia time, on Thursday, May 17, 2018 (the "Annual Meeting"), to consider and act upon:

-- 1. the election of two Class I Directors to the Company's Board of Directors; - 2. a nonbinding resolution to approve the compensation of the Company's named executive officers; - 3. a nonbinding resolution to determine the frequency of future advisory votes to approve the compensation of the Company's named executive officers; - 4. a proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 5. such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- 1. the election of three Class II Directors to the Company's Board of Directors; - 2. a nonbinding resolution to approve the compensation of the Company's named executive officers; - 3. a proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; and - 4. such other business as may properly come before the Annual Meeting or any adjournment of the meeting.

-The Board of Directors has fixed the close of business on March 22, 2017, as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on March 21, 2018, as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
 For instructions on voting, please refer to the notice you received in the mail or, if you requested a hard copy of the proxy materials, on your enclosed proxy card.